Many multitalented people are accomplished and active – even exceptional – in more than one area of creative expression.

-But many more multitalented people are not well-known, or even able, for many reasons, to express their talents.
+But many more multitalented people are not well-known, or even able, for many reasons, to express their talents as fully as they want to.

 One example of a fictional person with some of these challenges is Jenna (Keri Russell) in the movie “Waitress.”